The Garden Grazer

 • Fresh ginger

-• Cornstarch: Or other thickener of choice such as arrowroot.
+• Cornstarch: Or you can swap in another thickener such as arrowroot powder.

 How to Make